When you think of Vietnamese food, what comes to mind? Let me guess . . . is it Pho?

 4. Make the Broth

 Add 5-quarts of water to a large pot.
-Add the chicken breast.
+Add the chicken.
 Add the charred onion and ginger, the Pho spices (in a cheesecloth), and the daikon.
 (The daikon adds an extra layer of natural sweetness that I like.)

 Turn the heat to high.
 Allow the pot to come to a boil.
 Then lower the heat to a simmer.
 (Use the lowest heat setting on your stove.
 For me, it used 1.)